robinrodricks/FluentFTP/FluentFTP.BouncyCastle/SECURITY-REVIEW.md

 ## Remaining limits

 Cipher review date: 2026-09-13.
-The adapter preserves the original Bouncy Castle defaults and adds only ECDHE-RSA-AES256-GCM-SHA384.
-Loopback tests cover that suite's repeated session resumption and reject the removed AES-256 static-RSA suites.
+The adapter preserves the original Bouncy Castle defaults, which stop at AES-128, and adds two forward-secret AES-256-GCM suites:
+ECDHE-RSA-AES256-GCM-SHA384 and ECDHE-ECDSA-AES256-GCM-SHA384.
+Both are a
+compatibility measure for servers restricted to AES-256, not a hardening change.
+Loopback tests negotiate each suite against a server offering only that suite, using an RSA or an EC server certificate respectively, and verify repeated data connection resumption plus a byte-exact 32769-byte round trip on every handshake.
+Negative tests confirm the addition did not widen further: AES-256 CBC (ECDHE-RSA and ECDHE-ECDSA), DHE-RSA-AES256-GCM and the AES-256 static-RSA suites are all still refused.
 The original AES-128 static-RSA compatibility remains; this is not a policy that guarantees forward secrecy for every accepted connection.

 A real X1 Carbon handshake with this policy selected ECDHE-RSA-AES256-GCM-SHA384.
 That probe explicitly accepted certificate errors